What Does NxGen MDx Screen For?

 What Your Test Results Mean:

-EDS-VIIC is an inherited condition that impairs the body’s ability to properly make collagen, an important component of connective tissue.
-The result is called dermatosparaxis: affected individuals have soft, velvety, fragile skin that stretches and tears easily, and severe joint hyperextensibility.
-People with EDS-VIIC bruise and scar very easily, and their fragile connective tissue can lead to health complications such as spontaneous rupture of the bladder or diaphragm.
-EDS-VIIC does not affect intelligence or mental function and management is supportive.
+Ehlers-Danlos syndrome, dermatosparaxis type is an inherited condition that impairs the body’s ability to properly make collagen, an important component of connective tissue.
+Affected individuals have soft, velvety, and fragile skin that stretches and tears easily, in addition to severe joint hyperextensibility.
+Individuals with Ehlers-Danlos syndrome, dermatosparaxis type bruise and scar very easily and their fragile connective tissue can cause health complications such as spontaneous rupture of the bladder or diaphragm.

 Talk to a Genetic Counselor